FairAppeal

 What does this mean for you?

 Plan for a wait.
-Once you file in spring or summer, the Board of Equalization controls the calendar, and a hearing date in late fall or early winter is normal.
+After a 2026 petition is filed in spring or summer, the Board of Equalization controls the calendar, and a hearing in late fall or early winter is normal.
 A reduction does not change the tax bill you pay in the meantime.
 You pay the billed amount, and any refund or credit follows the Board's decision.
-If the 2026 window applies, budget the work now and expect the money outcome in 2027.
+Expect the timing to run into 2027 regardless of when the petition goes in.

-For the full filing process and deadline rules, see the King County property tax appeal deadline 2026 guide.
+For the full filing process and deadline rules, see the King County property tax appeal deadline 2026 guide, or the city guides for Seattle, Bellevue, and Renton.